 I’m a food & body peace coach for plus-size people.

 I know what it’s like to desperately try to lose weight and keep it off.
 My own journey has involved Weight Watchers, “clean eating”, holistic nutrition and whole foods, the Paleo diet, and on and on and on…

 After all the craziness (and believe me, it drove me CRAZY), I finally managed to find peace with both my food and my body.
 It involved changing my mindset, and debunking some pretty huge myths about how my weight was affecting my health.

 My attempts to lose weight led to food obsession, over-exercising and binge eating.
-Instead, weight loss is no longer my goal and I seek health and well-being through intuition, deeply tuning into my body, pleasure, and body respect.
-I haven’t lost weight but I have lost the immense burden of shame, guilt and fear I was carrying with me each day.
+Now, I seek well-being through trusting my intuition, deeply tuning into my body, pleasure, and body respect.
+I have lost the immense burden of shame, guilt and fear I was carrying with me each day.
 I feel emotionally and physically healthier than I ever did when I was desperately chasing thinness.

 Adopting this philosophy has been such a profound experience that I decided to become a coach to help others do the same.